circt-hls/circt-hls/README.md

 fud config stages.circt_hls.toplevel ""
 ```

+finally, run `fud config` to ensure that the variables were written correctly.

 # Usage
 The following lists example commands for exercising the available flows.
+If you're interested about the specific passes that are getting executed through `fud`, add `--verbose` to the command line.

 ## Statically scheduled
 - [x] Polygeist to **mlir (scf)**